AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 | robot, worker, google  | 4  |
 | ad, facebook, user   | 3  |

+* Among the top 10 prominent authors, there are top 10 common topic keywords that they are generally focusing on which they talked about “Tesla, autopilot, driver” for 23 times.

 ![Picture3](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/6c484f50-7c6c-4a7e-846e-5f7870033b76)

+* When these top 10 prominent authors talk about “ai, model, chatgpt”, they tend to be the most subjective (subjectivity score of -0.06).
+When they are talking about “robot, worker, google”, they tend to be the most objective (subjectivity score of -0.32).

 ## Conclusion: Wrapping Up with Actionable Insights
 This project embarked on a comprehensive analysis of trends of of how sentiment in reporting has changed over time, leveraging a multifaceted approach rooted in natural language processing (NLP) techniques and machine learning models.